wu-thomas/saeforhealth-WHO/README.md

 1. Open the command line.

-2. Download the image: `docker pull yunhanwu/saeforhealth:v1.0.1`.
-Note: you may need to replace the tag 'v1.0.1' with a newer version tag.
+2. Download the image: `docker pull yunhanwu/saeforhealth:v1.0.1`

-4. Run a container with the downloaded
+3. Run a container with the downloaded
-    image:　`docker run --rm -p 3838:3838 yunhanwu/saeforhealth:v1.0.1`.
-Note: you may need to replace the tag 'v1.0.1' with a newer version tag.
+    image:　`docker run --rm -p 3838:3838 yunhanwu/saeforhealth:v1.0.1`

-5. Open the RShiny app in your web browser by navigating to ‘<http://localhost:3838/>’.
+4. Open the RShiny app in your web browser by navigating to ‘<http://localhost:3838/>’.

-6. When done, return to the command line and stop the running container with control + C.
+5. When done, close the webpage and:

+    - From sidebar, open ‘Containers’.
+    - Look for rows with ‘Image’=‘yunhanwu/saeforhealth’ & Status =
+      ‘Running’.
+    - Under ‘Actions’ click ‘Stop’

 ### Command line (with file copy of image)